mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You cannot destroy your movement.
 Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level [of spirit].
 Sometimes, we don't know.
 Karma.
 But anyway, there is always movement.

 So we have to make arrangement of movement.
 For this, Dōgen Zenji says, that is the half lotus position or full lotus position.
-Or he says: “Place both your hands in this manner, close to the body, with the joints of the thumb opposite the navel.”
-Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.
-Sitting in zazen silently and immobile.”
+Or he says: “Place both your hands in this manner, close to the body, with the joined tips of the thumbs opposite the navel.”
+Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.”
+“Sitting in zazen silently and immobile.”

 This is very simple movement.
-The two hands are unified; your eyes are not wide open, not closed, just *[unintelligible]*.
+The two hands are unified.
+Your eyes are not wide open, not closed, just *[unintelligible]*.
 That is unification of the movement of your eye-nerve system.
 If you open your eyes wide, it really distracts your mind.
 So not wide, not closed.
 And two hands put together, lips together, and teeth together; the tongue should be touching the roof of your mouth.
 And full lotus or half lotus.
 Just sit down; not leaning forward, not leaning backward, just straight up.

-This is movement simplified, by our arrangement.
+This is the movement simplified, by our arrangement.

 #### 42:38